microsoft/azuredevopslabs/labs/vsts/pul/git/readme.md

     ![](images/095.png)

 1. VSTS branch policies are very effective in enforcing a level of quality control in the repo.
-For example, you can control pull requests by requiring a minimum number of reviewers, checking for linked work items, requiring that all comments have been resolves, and more.
+For example, you can control pull requests by requiring a minimum number of reviewers, checking for linked work items, requiring that all comments have been resolved, and more.
 You can even require validation through a successful build and configure external approval services.
 If there are certain sections of code that require their own approvers to be included, you can include them here as well.

     ![](images/096.png)